It's a funny headline, ladies and gentlemen, from Fox News.

 They don't factor what the rich will do to avoid paying it.

-So they slap these demands on lenders, banks.
+So they slap these demands on lenders.

-You're going to make loans to people that can't afford it.
+Banks, you're going to make loans to people that can't afford it.

-Well, what are the banks going to do?
+Well, what are the banks going to?

 And where did it lead?

-So you ask yourself, has it been tried, maybe on a much more sophisticated level than this renegade SEIU guy, Stephen Lerner.
+So you ask yourself, has it been tried maybe on a much more sophisticated level than this renegade SEIU guy, Stephen Lerner?

-If there's if there's a guy who would love to see this happen, it would be George Soros.
+You need to ask George Soros if there's a guy who would love to see this happen, it would be George Soros.

 Let's find it.